The Self-Storage Mastermind

 Back in 2013, our family was invited to go on a mission trip with our friend Dave Lindsey (prominent founder of Defender Direct, Indianapolis) to build a home in the Dominican Republic.
 All we had to do was pay our airfare.
 This was the mission trip I had always wanted to find for our family but couldn’t see how to make work until then.

 As a result of this experience, I told my wife Christina that I wanted to replicate this program and pay for our staff, students, family, friends, and business associates to go and experience a family-friendly short-term mission trip such as this.
-So we began to tithe corporately (give 10% of our profits) to a fund that would allow us to share this experience that has helped change our family and company that merely that gives, to a family and company of givers.
+So we began to tithe corporately (give 10% of our profits) to a fund that would allow us to share this experience that has helped change our family and company to a family and company of givers.
 To date, we have built 12 homes and plan to build 3 – 4 each year as we are able.

 YWAM San Diego/Baja is an independent 501-c3 nonprofit.
 Youth With A Mission (YWAM) is an international, interdenominational Christian missions movement launched in 1960 by Loren Cunningham.